Great Hypostyle Hall: Inscriptions and reliefs

+In an attempt to fit in with the Hall and its famous designers, succeeding monarchs like Pharaoh Ramesses IV [5] (r.
+1151–1145) and the High Priest of Amun Herihor (r.
+1080–1072) decorated previously empty areas or even covered up old inscriptions on the columns.
+Up until the fourth century CE, when paganism in Egypt began to collapse, the Great Hypostyle Hall remained in operation for an additional seventeen centuries.

+Collapse

-In 1899, eleven of the massive columns of the Great Hypostyle Hall collapsed in a chain reaction, because their foundations were undermined by ground water.
+In 1899, eleven of the massive columns of the Great Hypostyle Hall collapsed in a chain reaction, because their foundations were undermined by ground water.[5]
 Georges Legrain, who was then the chief archaeologist in the area, supervised the rebuilding that was completed in May 1902.
 Later, similar work had to continue in order to strengthen the rest of the columns of the Temple.

+(R', R2, R3)

+First Stage: Raised Relief, Early Prenomen (R').